 Hi!
 I am Karen Pope and I am retired.
 Don’t let that put you off because I am going to explore what it means to be retired, on a budget, without a 6 to 8 figure 401K to supplement my income.
 I am a real person with a real story, real struggles, and a real desire to get the most out of my life away from the drudgery of an office.
 Mostly, I am a writer.

-My basic facts are these: I was born in the 1950’s, live in a 122-year-old house in Virginia, I am retired, have an alcoholic brother living in my downstairs bedroom, and spend a great deal of my time writing.
+My basic facts are these: I was born in the 1950’s, live in a 126-year-old house in Virginia, I am retired and spend a great deal of my time writing.
 I have lived through the Kennedy assassination, civil rights, Neil Armstrong on the moon, and 9/11/2001.
 I have seen the Vietnam war, the war in Middle East, the war on drugs, Star Wars, and the war between men and woman.
 I have written hundreds of short stories and essays and a handful of novels.
 Only one novel was (self) published and one poem published in a collection.

 I crochet, cook, have a veggie garden, an herb garden, a chicken coop full of chickens and I’m not afraid to try new things.
 I am not sustainable because I live in a city with a city-sized yard.
 Even with all of that, my favorite tool is my keyboard.